jadebono/DLT5141/html/css.md

 ### `CSS Flexbox and Grid`

 CSS flexbox and grid are two extremely powerful tools for responsive design.
-Due to their power and importance they will be treated in their own individual sections below
+Due to their power and importance they will be treated in their own individual sections below.

 **[Try it here](https://jsfiddle.net/)**